Jintin/KFactory/README.md

 }
 ```

-Then you can call `AnimalFactory(AnimalType.CAT)` to get a cat instance now.
+Now you can call `AnimalFactory(AnimalType.CAT)` to get a cat or passing `AnimalType.CAT` to get a dog instead.

 ## Contributing